aleluff/autoup/README.md

 This script was designed to be call by bash script, and recall it after pulling repo with same arguments.
-Typically, if you have scripts that must be up-to-date on run, implement autoup in each of them
+Typically, if you have scripts that must be up-to-date on run, implement autoup in each of them Don't worry if your scripts call between them, there is a delay of 1 hour between possible pull (disable in debug)

 # Usage